kgisl/cs8251/notes/unit5.md

 structure FILE.

-Because one may use a number of different files in the program, he or she must specify when reading or writing which fi le one wishes to use.
+Because one may use a number of different files in the program, he or she must specify when reading or writing which file one wishes to use.
 This is accomplished by using a variable called a file pointer, a pointer variable that points to a structure FILE.

 **6. How many files can I open at once?**
- The number of fi les that can be opened at once will be determined by the value of the constant FOPEN_MAX that is defined in `<stdio.h>`.
+ The number of files that can be opened at once will be determined by the value of the constant FOPEN_MAX that is defined in `<stdio.h>`.
 `FOPEN_MAX` is an integer that specifies the maximum number of streams that can be open at one time.
 The C language standard requires that